Meet Robin Cox

 In 2015 Robin was awarded a Queensland Honorary fellowship by the Australian Council for Educational Leaders in recognition of his education leadership and contributions to the education of young people.

-Robin retired at the end of March 2017 and intends to continue developing mentoring resources and resources aimed at encouraging adolescents to become the best they can be.
+Robin retired at the end of March 2017, as already mentioned, and intends to continue developing mentoring resources and resources aimed at encouraging adolescents to become the best they can be.

 Much of the focus of his work now embraces the development of resilient young people and his fascination with neuroscience research continues to shape his thinking on how to encourage young people to be the best they can be.
 Most of his work these days focuses on adolescents, though he continues to have an interest in how to educate and partner parents as they journey with their teenagers towards adulthood.